 Some practical examples include:

-- Speed Changes in a Moving Car: Whenever a car accelerates and vice versa it’s velocity doesn’t remain constant and here’s where the limit helps identify the car’s speed at the exact moment.
+- Speed Changes in a Moving Car: When a car accelerates or decelerates, its velocity doesn’t remain constant.
+Limits help identify the car’s instantaneous speed at any exact moment.

-- Population Growth: In biology, population models use limits to predict how a population approaches a maximum sustainable number.
+- Population Growth: In biology, population models use limits to predict how a population approaches a maximum sustainable number based on available resources and environmental conditions.

-- Temperature Fluctuations: Limits helps to analyze the change in temperature and it can also find the exact moment.
+- Temperature Fluctuations: Limits help analyze the change in temperature over time and identify the exact moment when temperature reaches a specific value or rate of change.

 By understanding limits, students can better understand how functions behave, setting the stage for more advanced calculus topics like derivatives and integrals.